 Creative Citizens in Action

-Fall 2020 programming is funded by a new endowment gift to launch The Deborah and Kenneth Novack Creative Citizens Program Series, an annual series of public programs focused on creative activism that spans the disciplines of art, design, architecture, and writing.
+This program is funded by a new endowment gift to launch The Deborah and Kenneth Novack Creative Citizens Series, an annual series of public programs focused on creative activism that spans the disciplines of art, design, architecture, and writing.
 CCA@CCA is overseen by the Exhibitions & Public Programming department in partnership with Student Affairs, Libraries, Academic Divisions, Communications, and faculty.
-More information about fall programs will be posted shortly.
 Please contact email@example.com with any questions.

 Browse courses that build students' skills in creative activism and civic engagement.